 There are two different aspects to the device described within the patent.
-The first is an optical scanning unit that can be used for imaging different aspects of a wearer’s eyes to capture identification information.
-The second aspect of these glasses, is as a personal viewing device that enables wearers to see overlay images from a connected computer system, augmenting what a viewer sees.
+The first is an optical scanning unit that can be used for imaging different aspects of a wearer’s eyes to capture identification information, as an eye scan security featured, The second aspect of these glasses is as a personal viewing device that enables wearers to see overlay images from a connected computer system, augmenting what a viewer sees.

 For example, someone looking through these lenses at an automobile or aircraft might see a part number of a part they might be viewing.
 The patent tells us that it could be used in other fields as well, such as those in surgical or medical environments, as well as in “virtual reality systems.”